TN 245 (09-24)

 a.
 Disability pension payments

-The VA considers dependents' needs into account when determining a pension.
+The VA takes into account the needs of a dependent when determining a pension benefit amount.
 However, the VA does not make a pension payment directly to a dependent during the lifetime of the veteran.
 Instead, the VA increases the amount of the veteran's basic pension if the veteran has dependents.
 For disability pensions, the veteran is the beneficiary.

-A VA pension payment increase for a dependent(s) is an augmented VA payment.
+A VA pension payment that is increased for dependent(s) is an augmented VA payment.
 A VA pension payment made directly to the dependent of a living veteran is an apportioned payment.
 For a discussion of augmented and apportioned payments, see SI 00830.314.

 b.
 Surviving spouse pension payments

-The VA considers surviving dependents’ needs into account when determining a pension for a deceased veteran.
-The VA considers the surviving spouse the beneficiary and eligible children as dependent children when paying surviving spouse pension payments.
+The VA takes into account the needs of a surviving dependent when determining a pension benefit amount when a veteran is deceased.
+The VA considers the surviving spouse the beneficiary and, any eligible children, as dependent children of the surviving spouse when paying surviving spouse pension payments.
 The VA will not make a pension payment directly to a dependent child during the lifetime of the surviving spouse.
-Instead, they increase the amount of the surviving spouse’s basic pension if the surviving spouse has dependent children.
+Instead, VA increases the amount of the surviving spouse’s basic pension when the surviving spouse has dependent children.

-A surviving spouse pension payment that increases for dependent children is an augmented VA payment.
+A surviving spouse pension payment that is increased for dependent children is an augmented VA payment.
 A surviving spouse pension that is made directly to a dependent child of a surviving spouse is an apportioned payment.
-For a discussion of augmented and apportioned payments, see SI 00830.314.
+For more information about augmented and apportioned payments, see SI 00830.314.

 c.
 Surviving child improved death pension payments

-The VA considers surviving dependents’ needs into account when determining a pension for deceased veterans.
+The VA takes into account the needs of surviving dependents when determining a pension benefit amount when a veteran is deceased.
 For surviving child improved death pension, the VA considers the surviving child the beneficiary and VA does not pay any increased benefits for any dependents of the surviving child.

 d.
 Medal of Honor pension payments

-The Medal of Honor pension is payable solely to the recipient.
+The Medal of Honor pension is payable only to the recipient.
 There cannot be any additional dependents for this pension.

 e.
 Special Act of Congress pension payments

-The VA considers dependents’ needs into account for Special Act of Congress pensions determinations.
+The VA takes into account the needs of dependents when determining the pension benefit amount.
 The VA considers the veteran the beneficiary and the eligible spouse and children as dependents.
 The VA does not make pension payments directly to a dependent during the lifetime of the veteran.
 If the veteran has a dependent spouse and children, the VA increases the amount of the veteran’s basic pension.

 6. Frequency for pension payments

 The VA pays pension payments monthly.
-VA pays quarterly, bi-annually, or annually when the monthly payment due is less than $19.
-VA may make an extra payment if an underpayment is due.
+When a VA payment due is less than $19, the VA issues the payment quarterly, bi-annually, or annually.
+VA may also make an extra payment if an underpayment is due.

 7. Unreimbursed medical expenses

-When VA computes needs-based pension payments, they deduct unreimbursed medical expenses from any countable income.
-This computation may result in an increase in a pension payment or in an extra payment.
-An increase or extra payment resulting from this computation is not income.
-For a discussion of VA payments resulting from unreimbursed medical expenses, see SI 00830.312.
+When VA computes needs-based pension payments, unreimbursed medical expenses are deducted from any countable income.
+This computation may result in an increased pension payment or an extra payment.
+An increased or extra payment resulting from this computation is not income.
+For more information about VA payments resulting from unreimbursed medical expenses, see SI 00830.312.

 B. Policy for VA pension payments